albertattard/java-boot-camp/01 - Primer.md

     Alternative, we can run the image immediately using `run` instead of `pull`.

-    You need to be logged in, otherwise you will get an error similar ot the following.
+    You need to be logged in, otherwise you will get an error similar to the following.

     ```bash
     Error response from daemon: Get https://registry-1.docker.io/v2/library/bash/manifests/5.0.17: unauthorized: incorrect username or password